ShineKnightDev/simple-runtime-analyzer/.github/CONTRIBUTING.md

 ## 📝 Submission Process

 1. Fork the repository
-2. Create a descriptive branch: `feature/sort-heap` or `fix/overflow-error`
+2. Create a descriptive branch: `fix/overflow-error`
 3. Make your changes and ensure they compile
 4. Add documentation and examples if applicable
 5. Open a Pull Request explaining: